tajawal/code-challenge/QA_Backend.md

 - Integration with Junit

 ## What we are looking for
 A code we can Trust!
+Some good practices alongiwth working code

 This code is meant for testing, and passed execution does not mean working application; maybe testing code needs to be tested in the first place